 Other police forces

 Many government agencies (federal and state) have their own police forces patrolling their own property or dealing with criminal activities involving their own activities.
 In one particularly absurd example, the corner of First Street and East Capitol in DC sits between three government buildings (the Capitol, the Supreme Court, and the Library of Congress), each of which has its own police force separate from the DC Metropolitan Police, who patrol the intersection itself.
 Likewise the recent purchase of sawed-off shotguns by the Department of Education (for their fraud investigators) has sparked reactions ranging from humorous to paranoid.
 Some non-governmental entities, like universities and railroads, have also been given authority to establish forces on their properties with full police power.
 Campus cops never really appear in fiction unless it's as the butt of a joke, but you have to learn the trade somewhere.
 Still, in some cases campus police are a force to be reckoned with.
 The University of Maryland Police Department in College Park is the third largest police force in their home County, for instance.
+Another large yet relatively unknown police force is the United States Postal Inspection Service, which investigates mail fraud, protects postal facilities in high crime areas, and protects sensitive mail deliveries.
 As the work of such a limited police force won't be terribly interesting, if they show up in fiction, it'll probably be to get in the way.